 Project managers can create projects within their departments and manage their portfolio with access to dashboard style views for quick status updates and to run reports.
 They can also track progress on team and individual tasks, assign and re-assign tasks and manage project timelines.
 They can initiate team conversations or have one-on-one discussions within the intranet eliminating the need for going back and forth with emails.

 Employees have access to news and announcements, people directory, documents, forms, tasks, and all the tools they need to work effectively – no matter whether they are on-site, remote or travelling.
 This helps save time and energy which employees can use for more meaningful, productive work.

-Since BizPortals 365 is on the cloud, all the locations of your organization can access all its functionality which help to keep content and information centralized.
+Since BizPortals 365 is on the cloud, all the locations of your organization can access all its functionality which help to keep content and information centralized and manage as well as control SharePoint sprawl.
 This helps IT with managing and securing the content less time consuming and easy.

 BizPortals 365 integrates with Microsoft Office 365 apps and other external business systems so all information is available from one unified location and is searchable from within the intranet.
 Users don’t have to look for content/documents in the various tools – OneDrive, Teams, Outlook, CRM, ERP etc. – a single search will return results that match the criteria in all applications at once.

 You can see how an intranet on Office365 can combat content sprawl and enhance company productivity.
 If you are looking for a solution that helps centralize, consolidate and streamline your business activities, contact us or schedule a demo today.